-- 20.3.1 The Capital programme will use the resources available as follows;
+- 20.3.1 The Capital Programme will use the resources available as follows:

-- Maximising the use of External Funding
+- Maximising the use of External Funding;

-- Utilising Capital Receipts
+- Utilising Capital Receipts;

-- Invest to Save Schemes
+- Invest to Save schemes;

-- Contribution from Revenue
+- Contribution from Revenue; and

-- Borrowing
+- Borrowing.

-- 20.3.2 The revenue cost of borrowing for capital schemes where required will be built into the revenue budget for the appropriate year and approval will be considered as part of the annual budget report.
+- 20.3.2 The revenue cost of borrowing for capital schemes, where unavoidable, will be built into the revenue budget for the appropriate year and MTFS period and approval will be considered as part of the annual budget report.